Authors: Tara Smylie and Gabrielle Bauer

 Just how much do employees value mentoring?
 The numbers speak for themselves: Nine out of 10 workers with a career mentor report being happy in their jobs, while more than 4 in 10 workers who lack a mentor say they’ve considered quitting their job in the past three months.5 Given that happy employees consistently outperform the competition,6 it’s fair to say that mentoring benefits not only the mentored, but the employer.
 The mentored employee performs well, which makes them happier, which further increases their performance, in a positive feedback loop that raises satisfaction all around.

 When developing a mentorship program, start by creating a profile for every employee who participates.
-To get a sense of their strengths, weaknesses, and professional goals, you can give them a questionnaire with such questions as:7
+To get a sense of your good hires strengths, weaknesses, and professional goals, you can give them a questionnaire with such questions as:7

 - What skills would you like to cultivate or improve on?